What are the Kenneth Myer Innovation Fellowships?

-- Ongoing or one-off academic research or work towards higher degrees (including by coursework or dissertations)
+- ongoing or one-off academic research, or work towards higher degrees (including by coursework or dissertations)

 See also Funding Exclusions on the Kenneth Myer Innovation Fellowships page here.

-Will The Myer Foundation and Sidney Myer Fund consider fellowship proposals that do not fall within the subject areas of Sustainability and the Environment, Poverty and Disadvantage, or Human, Civil and Legal Rights?
+Will The Myer Foundation and Sidney Myer Fund consider fellowship proposals that do not fall within the subject areas of sustainability & environment, inclusion & equality, or human, civil & legal rights?

 No. Proposals must align with one or more of these areas.

-Would you consider Fellowship applications that address issues having relevance across a number of subject areas for example Poverty and Disadvantage and Sustainability and Environment?
+Would you consider Fellowship applications that address issues having relevance across a number of subject areas for example inclusion & equality and sustainability & environment?